 BPA is a member of the Genetic Alliance UK, which covers all illnesses with genetic links.

-There are two rare drug companies that we have links with, as they provide drugs for those with porphyria:
+There are three rare drug companies that we have links with, as they provide drugs for those with porphyria: